-There are a range of wine cellar lighting fixtures available, such as wall sconces, for dramatic effect, and rope lighting, to highlight individual bottles displayed on high reveal wine racks.
+There are a range of wine cellar lighting fixtures available.
+Wall sconces add dramatic effect, and rope lighting will highlight individual bottles displayed on high reveal wine racks.

 Adding an Efficient Wine Cellar Refrigeration System

-Providing a reliable and efficient wine cellar cooling system will help keep the temperature and humidity at constant levels.
+It is of utmost importance that you choose a reliable and efficient wine cellar cooling system.
+You do not want to take chances with temperature and humidity levels.
 In Los Angeles wine cellar construction and wine cellar installation, master wine cellar builders determine the type of climate control system that is ideal for a particular wine storage space.